kubermatic/docs/content/kubeone/master/using_kubeone/static_workers.md

 Starting with version `v1.0.0` (currently unreleased, need to build from master) , KubeOne Added support for provisioning Kubernetes clusters with static worker nodes.

 This is useful in cases where the infrastructure provider is not supported by [machine-controller][1].
-In this case, it's possible to disable machine-controller deployment and use the static worker nodes provided by the infrastructure provider.
+In this case, KubeOne will use the static worker nodes provided in the cluster configuration.

 Static workers are defined similarly to the control plane hosts, but they have their own API field `staticWorkers`: